 Paramount Construction is a false ceiling/drywall partition and electrical contractor in Singapore.
 We provide all kinds of false ceiling works, dry wall partition works and electrical works for residential and commercial projects.
+We are a direct contractor that provides excellent workmanship at a very competitive pricing.
+Our main expertise in mostly in Landed and Condo false ceiling designs.

-Hence, onlookers would feel that the room actually seems wider.
 The flexibility of a L-shape covelight design allows you to adjust it’s shape according to your home’s layout.
 For example, the false ceiling can be aligned with the passageway to your bedroom as shown in the image on the right.
 By doing so, your false ceiling would look more proportional.

 A flat false ceiling allows you to spread your lighting more evenly throughout the living area.
 The even false ceiling can conceal your actual ceiling which can sometimes be quite uneven.